diazale/topstrat/README.md

 `ls projections/*.txt > umap_list.txt`

-This will create a list of the UMAP files generated, which can be fed into the HDBSCAN driver script.
+This will create a list of the UMAP files generated, which can be fed into the HDBSCAN driver script, `call_hdbscan_script.sh`.

 For convenience, we have included some of the data in this repo, which is listed below.
 We have also included some demo code that visualizes the data:
 * `1kgp_interactive_demo.Rmd`: the R notebook